camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-cloud.md

 title: Deploy your first diagram
 ---

 Desktop Modeler can directly deploy diagrams and start process instances in Camunda Platform 8.
 Follow the steps below to deploy a diagram to **Camunda Platform 8 SaaS**.
-If you want to deploy to a local installation, go to [**Camunda Platform 8 Self-Managed** guide](../../../self-managed/modeler/desktop-modeler/deploy-to-self-managed.md).
+To deploy to a local installation, visit the [Camunda Platform 8 Self-Managed guide](../../../self-managed/modeler/desktop-modeler/deploy-to-self-managed.md).

 1. Click the deployment icon: